oauthstuff/draft-oauth-rar/main.md

 However, when comparing a new request to an existing request, authorization servers can use the same processing techniques as used in granting the request in the first place to determine if a resource owner needs to authorize the request.
+The details of this comparison are dependent on the definition of the `type` of authorization request and outside the scope of this specification, but common patterns can be applied.

 This shall be illustrated using our running example.
 The example authorization request in (#authz_request), if approved by the user, resulted in the issuance of an authorization code associated with the privileges to